mark-watson/Racket-AI-book/manuscript/nlp.md

 # Natural Language Processing

 I have a Natural Language Processing (NLP) library that I wrote in Common Lisp.
-Here we will use code that I wrote in pure Scheme and converted to Racket for this book.
+Here we will use code that I wrote in pure Scheme and converted to Racket.

 The NLP library is still a work in progress so please check for future updates to this *live eBook*.